WallStreetMojo

 Source: Apple Inc

-• Net Sales are the sales of the Company from the goods sold by it during the year.
+• Net Sales are the company's sales from the goods sold by it during the year.

 • The gross margin is net sales minus the cost of sales.

-• Research and development expenses are the expense incurred by the Company on research and development purposes.
+• Research and development expenses are the expenses incurred by the company for research and development purposes.

 • Selling, general and administrative expenses include marketing and sales expense, other expenses like office supplies, and other administrative expenses required for running the operations of the Company.

-• Other income is any other income from the sale of some investment or from interest earned on bank deposits etc. which is earned by the Company during the period the income statement generates.
+• Other income is from selling some investment or interest earned on bank deposits, etc. The company earns during the period the income statement generates.

 #3 Statement of Cash Flow Example